Nicola Kuleski

+Nicola Kuleski (Никола Кулески; born 7 May 1996) is a professional footballer who currently plays as central midfielder for Blacktown Spartans in NSW League One.
+Born in Australia, he has represented North Macedonia at youth level.

 Club career

 Being born to a father who was a professional football player himself, Nicola started playing football at a very young age (when he was only 4 years old), and he first started training by the local club Marconi Stallions at the age of 7.

 He primarily plays as a central midfielder, but he is also comfortable playing attacking or defensive midfield.
 His great ball skills and vision of the game make him a valuable asset to any team.